 PLEASE REVIEW THESE INSTRUCTIONS TO LEARN ABOUT HOW TO PROPERLY CARE FOR YOUR JEWELRY.

-Within your jewelry box, you will find your anti-tarnish squares and jewelry bag.
-To properly store your jewelry when not in use, you should first place the anti-tarnish squares in your jewelry bag, then store your jewelry in the jewelry bag, and finally place the jewelry bag in your jewelry box.
+To properly store your jewelry, please first place your jewelry in your jewelry bag, and then place the jewelry bag in your jewelry box.
 Doing so will protect and improve the quality and life of your jewelry.
 Please remember to always avoid coming into contact with anything abrasive, and to always store your jewelry in a dry and cool location.
 Last but not least, each design is paired with an effective jewelry polishing cloth.

 IMPORTANT: Over-polishing or harshly polishing your jewelry may damage the jewelry surface.
 Your polishing cloth is to be used gently and sparingly.
 Please also avoid over-washing or submerging your jewelry in water.
 When you start to notice the metal surface of your jewelry becomes dull, first gently clean off any dust and debris on the surface with soap and water, then dry with a soft cloth, and finally give your jewelry a gentle polish with your polishing cloth to bring the shine back.

 To learn more about how to properly care for your jewelry, please review the full list of care suggestions below.

 - Remove Jewelry During Tasks – When carrying out physical tasks such as cleaning, exercising, cooking, and gardening, remove your jewelry to prevent damage or exposure to chemical reactions.

 - Avoid Contact with Chemicals – Cosmetics, hairspray, perfumes, soaps, lotion, and other makeup & beauty products can often contain chemicals that can damage jewelry.